Double-Blind-Anony/WebScience-2023-Submission/README.md

 * `Statistical_Methods_Experiments.ipynb` contains the experiments for the statistical methods (SVM, LR, XgBoost).

-* `Neural_Network_Experiment.ipynb` contains the experiment for the Neural Network based method.
+* `neural_network_exp.py` contains the experiment for the Neural Network based method.